-5. Use of the JASANZ Accreditation Symbol
+5 Use of the JASANZ Accreditation Symbol

 Organisations that have been granted certification against AS/NZS 4708 are entitled to use the JASANZ Accreditation Symbol.
 The rules for the use of this mark are governed by JASANZ.
-The JASANZ Accreditation Symbol may be used in conjunction with the BSI Mark of Trust.
+The JASANZ Accreditation Symbol may be used in conjunction with BSI Accreditation marks.